louisecchan/recipe-app-copy/README.md

 # 🍽️ Recipe App

 A full-stack web application for discovering, managing, and sharing recipes.
-This project is a clone or adaptation of an existing recipe app, showcasing both frontend and backend capabilities.
+This project is a clone or adaptation of an existing recipe application, showcasing both frontend and backend development.

 ---

 ## 📁 Project Structure

-- `client/` – Frontend built with React and SCSS.
+- **`client/`** – Frontend built with React and styled with SCSS.
-- `server/` – Backend built with Node.js and Express.
+- **`server/`** – Backend using Node.js and Express.js.

 ---